Alajuela Province: Tourism

 Alajuela has a well-developed tourist sector throughout the province.
-Tourism is promoted by the Instituto Costarricense de Turismo (ICT) (Costa Rican Tourism Institute), although some Alajuelan politicians would like to see a separate bureau for Alajuela.
+Tourism is promoted by the Instituto Costarricense de Turismo (ICT) (Costa Rican Tourism Institute).
+However, some Alajuelan politicians would like to see a separate bureau for Alajuela.
 Alajuela has various national parks including Poás Volcano National Park, Arenal Volcano National Park, Rincón de la Vieja Volcano National Park, Juan Castro Blanco National Park, Los Ángeles Cloud Forest, and Caño Negro Wildlife Refuge, as well as other reserves and protected areas.

-Some of the province's tourist industry is centered on the area around La Fortuna, a small town at the base of Arenal Volcano.
+Some of the province's tourist industry is centered around La Fortuna, a small town at the base of Arenal Volcano.
 There, tourists can visit Arenal Eco Zoo, hot spring resorts, tour a large lake below the volcano, go fishing, and visit nature reserves.
 The Tabacón hot springs, which reach temperatures up to 37 degrees Celsius (98.6 degrees Fahrenheit), are a popular destination for national and international tourists.

-Other tourist centers in Alajuela include La Marina Wildlife Rescue Center, Zarcero, a town known for its public topiary garden.
+Other tourist centers in Alajuela include La Marina Wildlife Rescue Center, Zarcero, and a town known for its public topiary garden.
 Starting in the 1960s, gardener Evangelisto Blanco began transforming the bushes and cypress trees in Francisco Alvarado Park in the center of town.
-The town maintains Blanco's tradition and is now an attraction.
+The town maintains Blanco's tradition and is now attractive.
 In Sarchí, national and international tourists can visit the country's traditional artisan shops.
-Geometrically painted oxcarts, furniture, and other crafts are some of the artisanal products built in Sarchí.
+Geometrically painted oxcarts, furniture and other crafts are some of the artisanal products built in Sarchí.
 In the municipality of Palmares, there is a large festival every January.
 The festival has been going on since 1987 and has live music, horse parades, and other traditional events that attract nearly 20,000 visitors each year.
 Many visitors and businesses go to San Carlos in April each year for an annual cattle market.
 Grecia is a common stop for tourists traveling from the Central Valley to the Pacific Coast because of El Mundo de los Serpientes (The World of Snakes), a snake zoo and breeding center founded in 1994.